Reporting property income to HMRC

 Reporting criteria

-You may need to complete a tax return if you have rental income which is taxable.
 You only pay income tax on any taxable profits you make, that is, the excess of your rental property income when compared with deductible rental expenses.
+See our page Working out property income.

 If you let furnished rooms in your own home, this income might qualify for the rent-a-room scheme.
 If the gross income is below the rent-a-room allowance it will be completely exempt from income tax.
 If it is not exempt (because it is more than the rent-a-room allowance), it will be subject to the reporting criteria set out below.